Zarya of the Dawn AI image copyright ownership

 The Copyright Office had originally granted Kashtanova the right to copyright register the book in September 2022.
 But a month later, having seen Kashtanova stating on social media that the book's images had been produced using AI-image generator Midjourney, it said would reconsider its decision because the application had failed to disclose Midjourney's role.

-In November 2022, Kashtanova had appealed the Copyright Office's decision to reconsider the application.
-She contrived to say the Office's final decision was 'great news', and that it covers 'a lot of uses for the people in the AI art community.'
+In November 2022, Kashtanova had appealed the Copyright Office's decision to reconsider the application, calling the Office's final decision was 'great news', and that it covers 'a lot of uses for the people in the AI art community.'

 News, commentary, analysis